Stock of Northeast Arctic cod (Gadus morhua)

-The spawning stock of northeast arctic cod is at a high level.
-The northeast arctic cod is the largest cod stock in the world.
+The spawning stock of the Northeast Arctic cod is at a high level.
+The Northeast Arctic cod is the largest cod stock in the world.

 What is being monitored?

-Cite these dataInstitute of Marine Research (2019).
-Stock of northeast arctic cod in the Barents Sea.
+Cite these dataInstitute of Marine Research (2022).
+Stock of Northeast Arctic cod in the Barents Sea.
 Environmental monitoring of Svalbard and Jan Mayen (MOSJ).
 URL: http://www.mosj.no/en/fauna/marine/northeast-arctic-cod.html

-The XSA (eXtended Survivors Analysis) method (Darby & Flatman 1994), a standard method used by ICES, is used to calculate the size of the cod stock.
-In addition to the catch statistics (the number of fish caught in the various age groups), the calculations include 4 series of abundance indices (relative measurements) from research cruises and 1 series of catches per unit of catching effort from Russian commercial trawling.
+The SAM (State-space Assessment Model, see Nielsen and Berg 2014), a standard method used by ICES, is used to calculate the size of the cod stock.
+In addition to the catch statistics (the number of fish caught in the various age groups), the calculations include 4 series of abundance indices (relative measurements) from research cruises.
 The cruise indices constitute the bottom trawl index from the Norwegian-Russian cruise in the Barents Sea in February, and a combination of the acoustic index from this cruise and the acoustic index from spawning stock investigations in the Lofoten area in March-April.
-The bottom trawl index from the Russian cruise in the Barents Sea in November–December is also included.
+The bottom trawl index from the Russian cruise in the Barents Sea in November–December and from the Norwegian-Russian ecosystem cruise in August-September is also included.
 Cannibalism (the number of cod eaten by cod) is also included in the calculations.

-The extent of the stock of northeast arctic cod expanded in the warm period after 2004.
+The extent of the Northeast Arctic cod stock expanded in the warm period after 2004.
 Basis for the data both from research cruises and the fisheries is influenced by this.
-This has probablu contributed to an increased uncertainty in stock estimations the last years.
+This has probably contributed to an increased uncertainty in stock estimations.

 Reference level and action level